Ex-rebel, businessman to vie in Colombia presidential runoff

 “The vote serves to change the country and I think that this responsibility falls a lot on young people who want to reach standards that allow us to have a decent life,” said Juan David González, 28, who voted for the second time in a presidential election.

-Duque’s successor will also have to decide whether to resume peace talks the Duque suspeded with the National Liberation Army, a guerrilla group founded in the 1960s.
+The new president will have to decide whether to resume peace talks, suspended by Duque, with the National Liberation Army, a guerrilla group founded in the 1960s.
 The president will also have to deal with violence from FARC dissidents who rejected the peace accord as well as the Gulf Clan cartel.

 And corruption is on many Colombians' minds.